Driving with a disability

 Automatic gears and power-assisted steering may also help you if you’re a disabled driver.

-Motability is a charity that offers advice on modifications and helps finance them if you receive certain disability allowances: visit the Motability website for more information.
+Motability is a charity that offers advice on modifications and helps finance them if you receive certain disability allowances.
+If you are a car lease customer of theirs and on means-tested benefits, you might even be able to claim 40 hours of free driving lessons.
+Visit the Motability website for more information.

 You might also qualify for parking concessions, which will allow you to park closer to your destination.